Fastlane (2021)

-The 2021 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the sixth Fastlane and took place on March 21, 2021, from the WWE ThunderDome, hosted at Tropicana Field in St. Petersburg, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was WWE's final pay-per-view presented from Tropicana Field during the COVID-19 pandemic as the ThunderDome was relocated to the Yuengling Center in Tampa, Florida due to the start of the 2021 Tampa Bay Rays season.
-It was the first Fastlane event held since 2019 and the last until 2023.
-It was also WWE's first pay-per-view event to air on Peacock in the United States, and the last to be available on the standalone version of the American WWE Network before its shutdown on April 4.
+The 2021 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the sixth Fastlane and due to the COVID-19 pandemic, it took place on March 21, 2021, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+The event's name was a reference to its position on the "Road to WrestleMania".

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Daniel Bryan to retain SmackDown's Universal Championship with Edge as the special guest enforcer.
 In other prominent matches, Drew McIntyre defeated Sheamus in a No Holds Barred match, Seth Rollins defeated Shinsuke Nakamura, Big E defeated Apollo Crews to retain SmackDown's Intercontinental Championship, and Alexa Bliss defeated Randy Orton in an intergender match thanks to the return of "The Fiend" Bray Wyatt following a three-month storyline absence.

+This was the first Fastlane held since 2019 and the last until 2023.
+It was also WWE's final PPV and livestreaming event presented from the ThunderDome at Tropicana Field as the bio-secure bubble was relocated to the Yuengling Center in Tampa, Florida following WrestleMania 37 the next month due to the start of the 2021 Tampa Bay Rays season.
+This would also be WWE's first PPV and livestreaming event to air on Peacock in the United States, and the last to be available on the American version of the WWE Network, as following a brief transitional period, it was shutdown on April 4.